 Bruce Onobrakpeya: A Constant Commitment

-The exhibition explores Bruce Onobrakpeya's artistic journey, rooted in his childhood experience of oral knowledge transmission within his community, notably through "Tales by Moonlight" shared by his mother and elders.
-It delves into the core themes and motivations of his practice, emphasising the democracy of art as a powerful tool for societal learning and upliftment.
-It will also examine his unwavering commitment to stewardship as an indigenous ethic for daily living.
-Finally, the exhibition highlights his remarkable resilience as an artist, evident in his dedication to crafting a unique voice and his continuous creative experimentation, particularly within his paper-based works of sketches and prints, including artworks dating back to his student years.
+The exhibition explored Bruce Onobrakpeya's artistic journey, rooted in his childhood experience of oral knowledge transmission within his community, notably through "Tales by Moonlight" shared by his mother and elders.
+It delved into the core themes and motivations of his practice, emphasising the democracy of art as a powerful tool for societal learning and upliftment.
+It also examined his unwavering commitment to stewardship as an indigenous ethic for daily living.
+Finally, the exhibition highlighted his remarkable resilience as an artist, evident in his dedication to crafting a unique voice and his continuous creative experimentation, particularly within his paper-based works of sketches and prints, including artworks dating back to his student years.

 Artwork Elements: